MiledKalbourji/CSCI401W/assignments/assignment4/finalDeliverable.md

 David - I was tasked with creating the backend system of our project and connecting everything for smooth and seamless functionality.
 Creating the backend was fun and was the backbone of the project.
 It allowed for seamless functionality in the project.

+Mohammed - I was tasked with creating the databases for the login and student data.
+Instead of coding each item one by one, I figured out how to utilize Excel to save time MongoDB creates a schema as well which was also time-saving.
+This time save also allowed me to develop the front end as time became scarce at the end of the semester.

 4. **Applied Knowledge:** Describe a technical concept learned in class that you've used in your project, highlighting its practical relevance.

 Emily - We learned about using tools to help us stay organized, such as version control in Git and to-do lists in the Trello environment.
 In learning these tools, I learned different ways of collaboration and the importance of being able to communicate clearly and concisely to let other team members know what I've been working on, whether it's version control in a document on Git or a to-do list item in Trello.

 David - Big shoutout to my Intro to Databases class I took last semester.
 It gave me a basic understanding of databases and database models.
 So creating models for the database wasn't too difficult which allowed for an easy setup of our project database.

+Mohammed - I created a Website last semester for a web design course that utilized javascript, MongoDB, and postman (for HTTP requests).
+This prior knowledge helped me with this assignment and I had a lot of valuable insight when it came to database integration and the html/javascript we ended up using.

 5. **Adaptability and Learning:** Provide an example of a challenge you faced that required learning a new skill or concept, and how you adapted to overcome it.